 These bylaws may be amended at any regular meeting of the RTF by a two-thirds majority of the Voting Members of the RTF and requires subsequent Council approval.

-The bylaws for the RTF were approved and adopted at a duly noticed meeting of the Northwest Power and Conservation Council on June 13, 2012 in Missoula, Montana.
+The bylaws for the RTF were approved and adopted at a duly noticed meeting of the Northwest Power and Conservation Council on March 10, 2015 in Eugene, Oregon.

 ~